AbrarKarim01/Bangla-Character-Recognition/README.md

 ## Hand Tracking with Depth

-In this project we are going to build an AI system which will be using the live feed coming from the webcam to create a virtual mouse using hand tracking.
+In this project we are going to build an AI system which will be using the live feed coming from the webcam and check the trace and depth using virtual painting.

 ## Features

-- Hand Tracking
+- Hand Tracking with depth
-- Virtual Mouse
 - Virtual Drawing

 ## Project Description

-In this project we are going to use our hand to track virtually as a mouse without any physical system.
-We are going to use our WebCam for detection of one of our hands.
-It will then create a bounding box around my hand and focus on two fingers: The first finger and the middle finger.
-The first finger will act as a cursor and moving it around, we will be moving the cursor around.
-Now, inorder to successfully click using hand tracking, it is detecting the distance between the fore finger and the middle finger.
-If they are joined together, then it will perform a click.
+We demonstrate a research on depth real-time hand tracking system.
+It accurately and quickly tracks a fully articulated hand at high frame rates (30 FPS on a desktop without a GPU) (error below 45-50 mm).
+To optimize and test the process we have used PSO local optimizer and to observe accuracy and usage we used gesture model and as a virtual painting tool.
+Our system is built using numerous methods.
+With the use of several spheres, we model a hand quickly and efficiently.
+In order to perform in real time, those are essential.

 ## Requirements

 - [OpenCv] - OpenCV provides a real-time optimized Computer Vision library, tools, and hardware.
 - [Mediapipe] - MediaPipe offers open source cross-platform, customizable ML solutions for live and streaming media.
-- [Pyautogui] - PyAutoGUI lets your Python scripts control the mouse and keyboard to automate interactions with other applications.
+- [Pyswarms] - PSO, Particle Swarm Optimizer, Local Optimizer.

 ## Installation